houheaknou/FastAPI/README.md

-# This Project Learning from FastAPI Framwork, high performance, easy to learn, fast to code, ready for production
+# This Project Learning from FastAPI Framwork
+> High performance
+> Easy to learn
+> Fast to code
+> Ready for production
 > Sharing to New Learing interested with FastAPI